-Franklin School is a kindergarten through eighth grade single school district.
+Franklin School is a TK/kindergarten through eighth grade single school district.
 The school and residents of the district are closely connected with each other and are mutually supportive of all efforts and activities to provide opportunities for students of the District.
 There is a combination of long-time residents of the area and new families who desire to raise their children away from the urban areas.
 The relatively small class size and small school setting encourages close parental involvement.
-The current enrollment at Franklin Elementary School is 477 students.
-The student population of the district is approximately 56% Caucasian; 10% Asian; 24% Hispanic; and 10% other ethnic minority.
+The current enrollment at Franklin Elementary School is 487 students.
+The student population of the district is approximately 55% Caucasian; 11% Asian; 22% Hispanic; and 12% other ethnic minority.

 Franklin School has a qualified, caring, professional staff who share the vision that we are here to help every child succeed.
 The staff has earned the admiration of the community due to their dedication to the profession of teaching.
 Franklin School is lead by one Superintendent / Principal who is assisted by a teaching Vice Principal.
 The instructional staff is comprised of eighteen classroom teachers, one full time music / band teacher, one special education teacher, one ELD/Intervention teacher, one P.E. specialist, and one speech and language teacher.
-Assisting with classroom instruction are ten teacher's aides.
-Other classified staff include two office secretaries, one fiscal manager, one technology coordinator, one library aide, one computer lab aide, three custodians, one full time cook, and yard duty supervisors.
+Assisting with classroom instruction are eleven teacher's aides.
+Other classified staff include two office secretaries, one fiscal manager, one technology coordinator, one library aide, three custodians, one full time cook, and yard duty supervisors.
 All classified employees take an active role in the education of the students at Franklin Elementary School.